 The current in the converter system is 12 volts direct current (12VDC) negative grounded.
 Power sources that supply 12VDC current to the system are as follows:

 - A. Main charge line from tow vehicle

-- B. Trailer Battery
+- B. Trailer Batteries

 - C. Converter

 The power sources above are all electrically connected to the 12-volt distribution fuse panel that distributes current to interior branch circuits.
-The circuits provide power to operate all 12-volt DC lights and systems.
+The circuits provide power to operate all 12-volt DC lights, pumps, motors and appliances.